AdrienMarquer22/TP3_Ranking/README.md

 + `bm25`: An implementation of the BM25 scoring function, which is widely used in information retrieval.
 BM25 is a probabilistic model that scores documents based on the relevance of the query terms in the document and the importance of the terms in the collection.

-Note: The code you provided is in French, with the stop words set to the French language.
+Note: The code is provided in French, with the stop words set to the French language.
 If you need it in a different language, you will need to change the `stop_words` variable accordingly.